Democrats plan a procedural maneuver to open Senate debate on voting rights bills

 As pressure has mounted on Democrats to change rules, Republicans have been pushing back, saying changing rules will break the Senate and hurt any chance for bipartisanship going forward.

-Biden is expected to make a personal appeal to Democratic Senators on Thursday, when he comes to the hill to address and make the case to protect the right to vote and to underline to do so may require rules of the Senate to change.
+Biden is expected to make a personal appeal to Democratic senators on Thursday, when he comes to Capitol Hill to make the case to protect the right to vote and to underline to do so may require rules of the Senate to change.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.